 I also contributed a chapter on 18th–19th century Agrarian literature in the book Jordpäron and an internationally published book chapter where I developed the international connotations of certain themes in the older Agrarian literature.

-In 2012 I got involöved in a recently finished project (supported by the Swedish science council), led by prof. Maths Isacson.
+In 2012 I got involved in a recently finished project (supported by the Swedish science council), led by prof. Maths Isacson.
 It involves economic and Agrarian historians and biologists from centre for biological diversity at the University of Agrarian sciences and focuses the interface between society and nature in the pre-industrial landscape and the actions of peasant households in particular.
-It uses peasant diaries from two economically and naturally distinct regions, the lake Mälaren valley and the forested mining region in southern Dalarna.
+It used peasant diaries from two economically and naturally distinct regions, the lake Mälaren valley and the forested mining region in southern Dalarna.
 Papers from the project have been presented in several European and American conferences 2013-16 and at the Swedish Economic History meeting in Umeå, at the Social Science history conference in Baltimore and at a special workshop in Utrecht, all in the fall of 2015.
-One joint article has been publsihed, one by myself is accepted for publication in early 2017 and another is in the referee process.
+One joint article has been publsihed, and I am prepåaring a book based on 18th and 19th century famrs' diaries, as a late outcome of the project.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.